 HB 1009 (Supporter)

-- TANF Program; provides income earned by a certain individual pursuing post-secondary degree, workforce certificate, pre-apprenticeship, or apprenticeship may not disqualify a TANF eligible family from receiving benefits.
+- TANF Program; provides income earned by a certain individual pursuing a post-secondary degree, workforce certificate, pre-apprenticeship, or apprenticeship may not disqualify a TANF eligible family from receiving benefits.

 HB 1190 (Supporter)